 A software architect is responsible for designing, developing, correcting, and refining software for a variety of purposes.
 They usually consult closely with technical leadership teams, recommending troubleshooting applications and various tools that can help them respond to issues quickly.
 The average software architect earns approximately $138,500 per year.

 Software developers are also essential.
 Software plays a significant role in our daily lives.
 Many companies are looking for software developers that can help them create applications, help with cloud programming, and improve company communication.
 In fact, this is one of the top 25 highest-paying jobs in the US right now.

 Highest Paying Tech Jobs Without a Degree

-While there are many tech jobs that require formal education or a degree, the tech industry is changing and adapting to the needs of today.
+While many tech jobs require formal education or a degree, the tech industry is changing and adapting to the needs of today.
 Some companies now only require specialized training or education in the field like a code academy, or they might not even require a four-year degree if you have enough experience in other related fields.

 Computer Support Specialist